 And their doctor has considered Lyme disease possible and taken a blood sample.

-We hope those 727 people got appropriate treatment, because as likely as not, the laboratory will have returned the test result saying that this may not be a case of active disease.
+We hope those 727 people with “Lyme-longstanding” got appropriate treatment, because as likely as not, the laboratory will have returned the test result saying “consistent with Lyme borreliosis at some time”, implying that it may not be a case of active disease.

 Let’s hope that each of those patients had a doctor who listened to the story of the patient: when they may have had a tick bite, how their symptoms started and what they feel now.
 Lyme disease is not always easy to diagnose and other possibilities do need considering.